agusinac/OmicFlow/README.md

 > [!NOTE]
 > Make sure your metadata meets the requirements!
 ---
+The abstract class `omics` can be used for any type of omics data where a `treeData` is not required.
+Let's say you have a `metaData` and `countData` (file or a matrix with rownames), these can be supplied directly to `omics` and a `featureData` field is then automatically generated.
+You can change all fields via `<-` and these will be automatically synced in the background.

-Only the `metagenomics` class supports biom files in both HDF5 ([version 2](https://biom-format.org/documentation/format_versions/biom-2.0.html)) as JSON data structure to be passed via `biomData`.
-The `proteomics` class only supports the `countData` and `featureData`.
-The `treeData` is optional in both `omics` sub-classes and when supplied, both the rows of the `countData` as `featureData` will be aligned by the tree tip labels.
+The `metagenomics` class has extra support for biom files in both HDF5 ([version 2](https://biom-format.org/documentation/format_versions/biom-2.0.html)) as JSON data structure to be passed via `biomData` on top of the default `omics` fields.
+The `proteomics` class is more an extension of the `omics` class that also allows the input of a `treeData` and performs alignment by the `treeData` tip labels.
 ```R
 library("OmicFlow")